 Areas We Serve

 Our people-pleasing therapy practice is located in Center City Philadelphia and serves clients throughout the region.
-We find it’s common for people-pleasers to come from neighborhoods like Fishtown, Northern Liberties, and Port Richmond where community and family expectations can make saying no feel selfish.
+We find it’s common for people-pleasers to come from neighborhoods like Fishtown, Northern Liberties, and Port Richmond where harmful family systems often require someone to sacrifice their needs to keep the peace.

 Many clients drive in from suburban areas like Ambler, Glenside, and Willow Grove where the pressure to be helpful and accommodating can become overwhelming.
 We also work with people from South Philadelphia neighborhoods including Passyunk Square and East Passyunk where tight-knit communities sometimes make boundaries feel impossible.